This article originally appeared on VICE UK

 It all goes back to my student days half a decade ago.
 I went to the most left-wing university possible.
 SOAS in London is the kind of place Theresa May has nightmares about—full of beard stroking, dreadlocks, and dissent.
 And I tried to overthrow the government.

 Back in 2010 we were the first university to occupy against the tripling of tuition fees.
 A month before the Millbank protest kicked off the student movement, SOAS students were already being arrested in government buildings for intimidating Vince Cable.

 After the trashing of Tory Party headquarters at Millbank was disowned by a feeble NUS, a network of activists known as NCAFC (the National Campaign Against Fees and Cuts) helped coordinate the protests, which swelled to tens of thousands.

 Now hundreds of NCAFC activists are being told they're not welcome in the Labour Party.

 One of the very few MPs to call for free education back then was Jeremy Corbyn.
 Now people who campaigned for policies he agrees with are being barred from voting.

-Confused, I consulted the party rule book, "The Labour Party is a democratic socialist party", Clause IV sternly begins, conjuring memories of the late Tony Benn, pipe in mouth, in a university lecture hall.
+Confused, I consulted the party rule book.
+"The Labour Party is a democratic socialist party," Clause IV sternly begins, conjuring memories of the late Tony Benn, pipe in mouth, in a university lecture hall.
 But there is a little in the New Labour Clause IV that I disagree with.
-It's probably a little soft on the private sector for the tastes of your average Corybnista when it says that "The enterprise of the market and the rigour of competition are joined with the forces of partnership and co-operation to produce the wealth the nation needs", but I'm was happy to sign up for it in 2010 when I first joined that party and I'd stick by that decision.
+It's probably a little soft on the private sector for the tastes of your average Corybnista when it says that "The enterprise of the market and the rigor of competition are joined with the forces of partnership and co-operation to produce the wealth the nation needs," but I'm was happy to sign up for it in 2010 when I first joined that party and I'd stick by that decision.